★ 5.0 Google

 The Road That Bears His Name

 The road itself carries William's legacy.
 He bought a cornfield near downtown, furrowed and smoothed the road with his own hands long before it carried his name, and later sold it to Harris County for public maintenance.
+Several surrounding streets — Alma, Arnold, Barbara, Lawrence, Raymond, and Vernon — are named after William and Ella Holderrieth's children.
 Holderrieth Boulevard — the street our clients drive down to reach our door — exists because one man decided his community deserved better.

 Timeline